jhcp/volleyzombie/README.txt

-If you want to check for updates, visit http://www.cin.ufpe.br/~jhcp/volleyzombie
+If you want to check for updates or contribute to this game, visit https://github.com/jhcp/volleyzombie

 Running the game
 --------------------

-This game was built with HTML, Javascript and CSS, thus no compilation, installation or build is required.
+This game was built with pure HTML, Javascript and CSS, thus no compilation, installation or build is required.
 All you have to do in order to play it is to open index.html in a web browser.